JanMiksovsky/blog/drafts/Zero-deps.md

 </section>
 ```

-This isn’t that bad — although if you’re a JavaScript programmer, you can just use JavaScript template literals to do the exact same thing.
+This isn’t that bad, although it’s a combination of both quasi-JavaScript and quasi-HTML.

+If you’re a JavaScript programmer, you can just use standard JavaScript with template literals to do the exact same thing.
 Here’s the [postFragment.js](https://github.com/WebOrigami/pondlife-zero-deps/blob/main/src/templates/postFragment.js) function from the zero dependency version:

 ```js
 // A single blog post, on its own or in a list